Gregg Costa: District court service

 In July 2011, Texas's two Republican senators, John Cornyn and Kay Bailey Hutchison, sent a letter to President Barack Obama, recommending that he nominate Costa to the vacant seat on the United States District Court for the Southern District of Texas that had been created when Judge John David Rainey took senior status in June 2010.
 The seat would be based in the Galveston Division.
 The anticipated nomination earned bipartisan support, as Democratic United States Representative Lloyd Doggett, who serves as the spokesman for Texas Democrats on federal judicial matters, urged the president to nominate Costa as well.
 On September 8, 2011, President Obama nominated Costa to the seat on the U.S. District Court for the Southern District of Texas.
 He received a hearing by the Senate Judiciary Committee on November 2, 2011, and his nomination was reported to the floor on December 1, 2011.
 Costa's nomination was approved by the U.S. Senate on April 26, 2012, by a 97–2 vote.
 He received his commission the same day.
-His service as a district court judge was terminated on June 2, 2014 when he was elevated to the 5th Circuit Court.
+His service as a district court judge was terminated on June 2, 2014, when he was elevated to the court of appeals.